Perl-Apollo/Corinna/templates/rfc/attributes.md

 If `optional_identifier` is present in parenthesis, this must be a legal Perl identifier and will be used at the parameter name.

-Note that `:param` and `common` are mutually exclusive.
-You cannot pass class data in constructors.
-This is one of the few conflicts in object creation.

 ```perl
 class Soldier {